vik80sh/react-query/README.md

 Access the application by opening your web browser and going to localhost:3000.

-I have added my API key, no need to do extra configugration
+I have added my API key, no need to do extra configuration.

+        I added a test case just to show that I can do unit testing.
+For demonstration, I included one unit test for a component with API mock and another one for functional testing.